Lawyers for Herniated Disc Injuries Sustained in Illinois Car Accidents

 - Call Us for a Free Consultation to Discuss Your Legal Rights & Options for a Financial Recovery After a Herniated Disc Car Accident

 Herniated Disc Injuries in Illinois Car Accidents

-- Aging: Over time, your spine looses some of its flexibility when its water content declines.
-This can make the spine more brittle and prone to tears where a younger, more water-filled spine would not face any of these problems.
+- Aging: Over time, the spine loses agility when its water content declines.
+This can make the spine more brittle and prone to tears.

 Herniated Disc Accidents in Illinois Car Crashes

-The violent forces exerted on the back and neck during a car accident may damage or rupture the discs that provide shock resistance and protection to the spine.
-When this happens, it is referred to as a herniated disc and victims often undergo extensive surgical procedures and painful rehabilitation in their efforts to return to the same physical condition they enjoyed prior to their accidents.
-For some, the damage and pain may result in permanent disability or hinder their efforts to return to the activities they enjoyed.
-The Chicago car accident attorneys of Rosenfeld Injury Lawyers are committed to assisting these care accident victims by securing the compensation they need to pay for their medical bills and recoup the cost of lost wages and out of pocket expenses.
+Violent forces from car crashes can damage or rupture discs meant to provide shock absorption and protection to the spine.
+Victims often need extensive medical procedures and painful rehab, but even then, it’s hard to get back to normal.
+For some, the damage and pain may result in permanent disabilities.
+It might also hinder their efforts to return to the same activities.
+Our attorneys are committed to assisting these car accident victims, securing the compensation they need to help pay for their medical bills and recoup lost wages and other expenses.

-How Herniated Discs Occur During Car Accidents in Illinois
+How Herniated Discs Happen During Car Accidents in Illinois

 Types of Car Accidents Resulting in Herniated Discs

 More than 73% of car crashes cause herniated discs, and 69% of these involve lane departures.
 Rear-end collisions often cause herniated discs, too, due to whip-like motion that occurs in these accidents.

 Truck accidents make up more than 15% of accidents that cause herniated discs.
 The sheer force involved makes a wide range of injuries possible, so many victims suffer multiple injuries in these crashes, not just a herniated disc.